Basketwork Eels, Cut-throat Eels, Cutthroat Eels

 John R. Paxton, Jennifer E. Gates, Dianne J. Bray & Douglass F. Hoese

-The Synaphobranchidae, basketwork or cutthroat eels, found throughout all the world's oceans (Nelson 2006), with 38 species in 11 genera Eschmeyer (2011).
+The Synaphobranchidae, basketwork or cutthroat eels, are found throughout all the world's oceans (Nelson 2006), with 38 species in 11 genera Eschmeyer (2011).
 Nine species in five genera are recorded from Australian waters.
 In addition, an unidentified leptocephalus larvae of the subfamily Dysomatinae has been collected from off Lake Macquarie, NSW (32°59'S); the specimen is in the Australian Museum.

 Basketwork or cutthroat eels are benthic fishes of the continental slope, with pelagic leptocephalus larvae.
 One species is known to feed on invertebrates and dead fishes.
 The osteology of Ilyophis has been described by Saldanha & Merrett (1987).
 Adults reach a maximum size of 1.2 m.

 The synaphobranchids were studied by Castle (1964), who provided a key and a number of descriptions for species in the subfamily Synaphobranchinae.
 Robins & Robins (1976) and Sulak & Shcherbachev (1997) presented keys to the genera.
 Some workers (Castle 1984, 1991; Smith 1984) recognised separate families (Synaphobranchidae, Dysommatidae and Simenchelyidae) for the subfamilies.
-The works of Robins & Robins (1976, 1989), Smith (1979) and Nelson (1994) are followed here in recognising three subfamilies (Synaphobranchinae, Dysommatinae and Simenchelyinae) in the Synaphobranchidae.
-We follow Karmovskaya & Merret (1998) in recognising Histiobranchus and Karmovskaya (2003) in recognising Diastabranchus as distinct from Synaphobranchus.
-A key to some Australian species.
+We follow the works of Smith (1999) and Nelson (2006) and recognise three subfamilies (Synaphobranchinae, Ilyophinae and Simenchelyinae) in the Synaphobranchidae.
+We follow Karmovskaya & Merrett (1998) in recognising Histiobranchus and Karmovskaya (2003) in recognising Diastabranchus as distinct from Synaphobranchus.
+Smith (1999) presented a key to some Australian species.
 Smith (2008) treated and provided a key to species found on the southern coast of Australia.

 Castle, P.H.J.
 1964.
 Deep-sea eels: family Synaphobranchidae.
 Galathea Report 7: 29-42 figs 1-2